MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 22. If a **Welcome** window appears, select the X to close it.

-23. In Joni’s **Inbox** in **Outlook on the Web**, you should see the email that Holly sent whose Subject line indicates the document has View only permission.
+23. In Joni’s **Inbox** in **Outlook on the Web**, you should see the email that Holly just sent whose Subject line indicates the document has View only permission.
 Open this email.

 24. In the email, select the attached file to open it.